JerJohn15/stock-quotes-and-recco/README.md

 #Required Tools

 This project currently supports the following languages: Javascript, React JS, Node JS, HTML, and CSS.
-In order to use Node JS you will have to install  [node ] (https://nodejs.org/en/) (Note: Node JS is used via your command line or terminal, for Linux users, so having some prior knowledge in using the command line is expected).
+In order to use Node JS you will have to install  the latest version of [node ] (https://nodejs.org/en/) .

 #Project Setup